Updated: Sep 12

 As I already mentioned before, I do end up at one point near the end of my trip meeting a woman completely de-veiled inside her home.
 She speaks perfect English and we have a conversation about covering up.
 I do not ever mean to offend her but I do raise the point about it being a dominant male culture.
 She raises her alternative points – that woman have a voice, and have the ability to make change.
 I do not doubt any of these points.
 I also completely respect that a woman will cover up for beliefs and traditions.
 But, I also know that if any woman were to walk out on the streets in something other than an abaya or niqab, she might or would be shamed or worse.
 So, from my perspective, women do not have a choice or do not have the opportunity to know another life beyond what they know in the life presented to them.
-Anyways, again, I do not want to raise any contention with this perspective; it is just a perspective.
-I already raised this above once, and I am re-iterating myself, but this whole thought process just stayed stuck in my head through Yemen into my next set of journeys.
+Anyways, again, I do not want to raise any contention with this perspective; it is just a perspective, but this whole thought process just stayed stuck in my head through Yemen into my next set of journeys.

-Anyways, I reach Wadi Dawan just as the sun starts to set.
+I reach Wadi Dawan just as the sun starts to set.
 This area is just stunning, and hard to describe because it is that magnificent.
 It is one of the largest Southern valleys full of date palms and plantations.
 On both sides of dried up river areas, there are small villages.
 One little ‘village’ rises up on a rocky plateau, and it just looks out of this world.
-Apparently, just one man remains who refuses to leave.
 Just this once, I kind of wish I am not experiencing this type of breathtaking setting alone.

 We end up at a boy’s school in this village in Seif, and we indeed find a teacher named Abdulkarim who speaks fluent English.
 He agrees to spend the afternoon with me.
 He takes me to classes in his school, and then subsequently we visit the final English classes of the day at a girl’s school.
 I am falling more and more in love with Yemen at this point, but the chance to converse with some of the female English teachers is a remarkable experience.
 You can tell they just love practicing what they have learned as part of their career, and sharing what they know with children that they adore.
 I end up talking for a while with this one teacher named Dalia about her English curriculum.
 She teaches grades 7 to 9, and we exchange contacts.
 We have been speaking on occasion ever since I left Seif still.
 Teachers in Yemen do not make very much and only work until about 1pm, so later in the afternoon into the evening, they will often find a second or third job to make ends meet; this, on top of the heavy load of planning curriculum and programs for the next day, week, school year.
 These teachers dream of leaving and finding opportunities elsewhere, whether it is becoming translators, or just finding teaching jobs in different countries.

 The next day, I actually experienced the view of Wadi Dawan with people I was familiar with, and it was a good feeling.
 My fixer sends a new guide to continue with me for the remaining duration of the trip.
-The new person is much more responsible and knowledgeable, albeit still a bit creepy.
-I decided for myself that I want to mirror the rest of Matt’s agenda so I am near people I know, even if I have to slug out parts still by myself with people who still make me feel a bit scared.
+The new person is much more responsible and knowledgeable, but I am still wary.
+I decide for myself that I want to mirror the rest of Matt’s agenda so I am near people I know, even if I have to slug out parts still by myself with people who still make me feel a bit scared.

 So, I feel like I have written for a while.
 I mean, there is still a lot to describe over the next few days, but I feel like I got most of my story of Yemen somewhat internalized onto paper, and for me, that was important.
 I did not want to lose any memory – good or bad of such an intense pivotal point to my journeys.
 I mean, I continue to a few more beautiful places (Tarim, Shibam, Al Hajrain) before reaching Seiyun for my flight to Socotra, where I experience some great moments as well.
 I catch this stunning and spiritual sunset overlooking Shibam – a stunning, vivid picture of tall mud buildings – with prayer calls hitting every sense in your body.
 I take part as a female observer in a Sufi dancing ceremony.
 I visit one more girl’s school in Seiyun and I get bombarded with questions from teenage girls about life in Canada.
 I have some great bonding moments with Matt and his group.
 I just experience a bit of happiness after a few days of unease.